Vincit/multi-user-test-runner/README.md

 ## Definitions in Assertions

-The user definition in the assertion must be same as in defined in the `@TestUsers` annotation.
+The user definitions `role`, `user`, `TestUsers.CREATOR` and `TestUsers.ANONYMOUS` must be same in the assertion and in the `@TestUsers` annotation.
 For example if the `@TestUsers` has `user:admin` and that user has `ROLE_ADMIN` role it can be only asserted with `user:admin` and not `role:ROLE_ADMIN`.
 Also creator users can only be asserted with `TestUsers.CREATOR` definition and not with user or role.
-Users specified with special definitions (`TestUsers.CREATOR`, `TestUsers.NEW_USER` and `TestUsers.ANONYMOUS`) can only be asserted with the corresponding special definitions.
-These limitations may be removed in later versions.
+Users specified with special definitions `TestUsers.CREATOR` and `TestUsers.ANONYMOUS` can only be asserted with the exact same special definitions.

+`TestUsers.NEW_USER` is an exception to above.
+It can't be used in the assertions.
+Instead the corresponding creator user definition has to be used.
+For example if creator is `role:ROLE_ADMIN` and user is `TestUsers.NEW_USER` the correct way to reference the user in an assertion is `role:ROLE_ADMIN`.

 ## Simple Authorization Assertion